max-acc/arduino-game-console/README.md

 # Arduino_GameConsole

 ## Introduction
+The original idea about this project was to play the game **Pong** on an arduino.
+The first problem was how to display the game.
+The easiest solution for this problem was to use an 8x8 one-color LED matrix (I used four LED matrix in a row because I had nothing else lying around), but a future improvement could be to use a RGB matrix (maybe 16x16).

 ## Progress

 ### Version 1.0
 Goal: Building the game Pong.
+In this version the basic circuit to play the game has been constructed.
+Moreover the basic structure for making the game work has been developed.
-This is a non working version because I accidentally mixed up the x and y axis and started all over again.
+But accidently I messed up (I mixed up the x and y axis) and started all over again.
+So this is a non-working version.

 ### Version 1.1
 This is the first working version of the game **Pong**.